 HOME OR COMMERCIAL?

 Your first decision should be whether to work from home or go commercial — either renting an office or sharing a co-working space.
 Both choices have their pros and cons, but productivity should be the main consideration.
-You also have to factor in cost, especially when you’re just starting out and don’t have much income.
+You also have to factor in costs, especially when you’re just starting out and don’t have much income.

 If you’re easily distracted, then working from home might not be the best option.
 An alternative is renting an office, which usually comes with a desk, wifi and a few other amenities.
 It can be costly though, so make sure you have your finances in order before you commit to anything.